-ADOT, in conjunction with FHWA, updated and released the ADOT Local Public Agency Projects Manual in February 2013.
-The ADOT LPA Section is charged with updating the manual periodically to reflect the current federal regulations, policies and processes.
-Users of the manual may submit revision requests directly to the LPA Section, in written format, to clearly document the correction or issue of clarification that is needed.
-Comments will be reviewed, ensuring validity and compliance; text will be modified as needed, taking care to maintain the document "voice."
+ADOT, in conjunction with FHWA, released the ADOT Local Public Agency Projects Manual in February 2013.
 Updates to the manual will occur when warranted.
 For example, if a considerable amount of new information or numerous comments are brought forward, then the manual will need revision.
 Conversely if there is minimal new information or comment, the revision can be deferred until there is a substantive or critical change needed.
 Notification of updates will be sent through the LPA communication dissemination process and a bulletin will be placed on the LPA web page.